janikkreit/ParticleAI/README.md

 # ParticleAI

 This program was developed to enhance the signal-to-noise-ratio in particle physics analysis.
-You can use my [Bachelorthesis](Bachelorthesis_Janik_Kreit.pdf) as a further documentation of this work.
+You can use [Bachelorthesis_Janik_Kreit.pdf](Bachelorthesis_Janik_Kreit.pdf) as a further documentation of my work.

-In an applied experiment at the ELSA (ELectron Stretcher Accelerator) and the CBELSA/TAPS (https://www.cb.uni-bonn.de/) at the university in Bonn accelerated electrons (up to an energy of 3 GeV) were used to produce photons via bremsstrahung.
+In an applied experiment at the [ELSA](https://www-elsa.physik.uni-bonn.de/) (ELectron Stretcher Accelerator) and the [CBELSA/TAPS](https://www.cb.uni-bonn.de/) at the university in Bonn accelerated electrons (up to an energy of 3 GeV) were used to produce photons via bremsstrahung.
 These photons collide with a target existing of hydrogen.
 A reaction was invastigated where photons and protons produce the η′ meson.
 That means: ɣp -> pη′.
 To extract events in which an η′ meson was created only ɣɣp final states were used.
 (An η′ meson decays with 2.3% to two photons.)